 Filled with doubt, my breath grows short

 As I cage every hope I can’t live without.

 I’ve wrapped myself in garments of pain,

-I feast on the yoke of oppression,
+I feast on the yoke of oppression.

-Starvation is all I deserve,
+Starvation is all I say I deserve

-That I surrendered my child at birth.
+I surrendered my child at birth.

 No matter what reasons I give,

 They are knives set out to destroy me.